Glossary term

 |---|---|---|

-December 22, 2017 | Created many of the tax rules people had been using since 2017 | |
+December 22, 2017 | Created many of the tax rules people had been using since 2017. | |

-One Big Beautiful Bill Act | July 4, 2025 | Changed the post-2025 path for many of those rules and added new ones |
+One Big Beautiful Bill Act | July 4, 2025 | Changed the post-2025 path for many of those rules and added new temporary deductions and implementation categories. |

-The connection matters because many readers approach the newer law through a TCJA question.
+The connection matters because many taxpayers approach the newer law through a TCJA question.
 They want to know whether older assumptions about deductions, brackets, credits, and planning deadlines still hold.
-The newer law answers that by changing some of the rules that taxpayers had been carrying forward from the earlier framework.
+The newer law answers that by changing some of the rules taxpayers had been carrying forward from the earlier framework.

 Where Readers Usually Encounter It

-Related pages such as the Child Tax Credit, the standard deduction, and fiscal policy help place the law in a broader tax context.
+Related pages such as the Child Tax Credit, standard deduction, and fiscal policy help place the law in a broader tax context.

 The Bottom Line